Discover why making the train journey from London to Penzance in Cornwall is such a special travel experience

 The next highlight of the journey is the crossing of The River Tamar , which is the boundary between Devon and Cornwall, over The Royal Albert Bridge, one of the iconic engineer, Isambard Kingdom Brunel's greatest achievements.

-Note that the train that was being taken when making this trip just a year ago, has now been replaced on this route by new IET trains.
+Note that the train that was being taken when making this trip just two years ago, has now been replaced on this route by new IET trains.

 Between Saltash and St. Germains there are beautiful river bank views, as the train runs along the River Tamar for a short while and then crosses the River Tiddy.

 As the train travels across Cornwall it keeps away from the sea, but the railway has to cross a plethora of viaducts in order to negotiate the rugged landscape, this is the view near Liskeard looking down on to the charming Looe Valley railway line.

 One of the viaducts the train crosses takes it over the city of Truro and on the left when heading west, there are fabulous views down to its cathedral.

 All of the images above apart from view over Plymouth, were taken from the left of the train when facing the direction of travel from London TO Penzance; this is definitely the side of the train to be sat on when heading west.

 However, this view below was on the right as the train departed Hayle, on a clearer day you can see the coast in the distance from here.